Open Data Hub logo

 A project details page opens.

-3. Click the Data connections tab.
+3. Click the Connections tab.

-The Delete data connection dialog opens.
+The Delete connection dialog opens.

-5. Enter the name of the data connection in the text field to confirm that you intend to delete it.
+5. Enter the name of the connection in the text field to confirm that you intend to delete it.

-6. Click Delete data connection.
+6. Click Delete connection.

 Verification